lorrli274/next/courses/original/Database Fundamentals/Activities/Tables/02-Relational Data.md

 A table may contain more than one foreign keys, making it the child of more than one other table.

 In the diagrams above, the keys are marked with *PK* and *FK*.

+DEV ins: quiz - "A project has many job orders."
+What is the relationship, what is the parent table, what is the child table?